vak1793/short.ly/README.md

 * Use [postman](https://www.getpostman.com/) or the UI [form](https://github.com/vak1793/shorten-me) to create shortened urls
 * Use the shortened URL as you would use any url

+### Known Issues

+* When running on port 80 the UI link on shorten-me goes to `localhost:3000/short.ly/asdfg` instead of `short.ly/asdfg`.
+This is an UI only issue

 ## Endpoints
 ### 1. List
 HTTP Method - GET